 Dame Phyllis Frost Centre:

-- Recreational programs including: Sport, Fitness, Game On Day, Vocal Group, Dance, Craft & Cooking
+- Recreational programs including: Sport, Fitness, Game On Day, Craft & Cooking

-- Life Skills including: Talk it Out & Zone Out.
-These programs have had a particular impact on the women in Protection.
+- Life Skills including: Talk it Out.
+This program has a particular impact on the women in Protection.

-- Fun with Mum: every second week, we provide activities around particular themes, (such as a mobile animal farm) for mothers and children during visits – often transporting children to visits as well.
+- Fun with Mum: provides fun themed activities for mothers and their children when they visit.
+We often transport children to visits as well.